apache/sling-aggregator/README.md

 The output is a flat list of all Sling modules.

 The `-j 16` flag instructs repo to run 16 parallel checkout jobs and is added for performance reasons only.

+### Be careful with "mass pushes" to repositories
+ASF Infra notes that pushing to many Git repositories quickly can cause heavy load on their github push queue.
+It's good to coordinate with them when doing such things, and/or add a few seconds of delay between pushes.
+A delay of 5 seconds between each push worked well for [SLING-10676](https://issues.apache.org/jira/browse/SLING-10676) when removing the SECURITY.md files that had been added unnecessarily, while adding them had raised alarms due to fast pushes without delays.

 ### Updating the list of modules